mapbox/geojson-fixtures/README.md

 // second is the type of fixtures: 'all', 'geometry', 'feature', 'featurecollection'
 // third is the function to run to turn input into output: the tested function.
-// fourth is the directory where test output should be stored. geojsonFixtures(test, 'all', centroid, __dirname + '/test');
+// fourth is the directory where test output should be stored.
+// fifth is whether to enable geojsonhint as a last step. set to false to disable. geojsonFixtures(test, 'all', centroid, __dirname + '/test');
 ```